 We shall spend four nights in Palermo at the Grand Hotel Piazza Borsa, two nights in Agrigento at the Hotel Foresteria Baglio della Luna and three nights in old Syracuse on the ‘island’ of Ortygia at the comfortable Grand Hotel Ortygia.
 All three Sicilian hotels are decent, locally rated 4* hotels and that on Ortygia is of architectural interest with some rooms enjoying inner harbour views.

 - Day 1: Tuesday 12 October

-- We fly from Gatwick directly to Palermo, arriving mid-morning.
+- Due to the early departure, a night at the Premier Inn Gatwick is included for those taking the group flights.
+We fly from Gatwick directly to Palermo, arriving mid-morning.
 We drive to Monreale to visit the famous Cathedral, with magnificent medieval mosaic cycles, after which there will be time for an early lunch (not included).
 We continue into Palermo to our hotel, the 4* Grand Hotel Piazza Borsa, for a four-night stay.
 After some time to rest there will be an early group dinner in a restaurant in the historic Piazza dei Vespri.
 Wine, water and coffee are included with all group lunches and dinners.

 - Day 2: Wednesday 13 October